Silly Goose's Thoughts

 Great, now we understand a bit better what eigenvalues and eigenvectors represent.
 But why are eigenvalues the roots of this characteristic equation ?

-Well, let’s approach our problem the other way around: We want to find a vector $\bold{v}$ that does not undergo rotation when multiplied by $A$.
-In other words we want to find: $A\bold{v} = \lambda \bold{v}$ We multiply $\bold{v}$ by a scalar $\lambda$ as we only care about rotations.
+Well, let’s approach our problem the other way around: We want to find a vector v\bold{v} that does not undergo rotation when multiplied by AA.
+In other words we want to find: Av=λvA\bold{v} = \lambda \bold{v} We multiply v\bold{v} by a scalar λ\lambda as we only care about rotations.

-By rearranging the terms we find that this is equivalent to $\underbrace{(A - \lambda I)}_M\bold{v} = 0$
+By rearranging the terms we find that this is equivalent to (AλI)Mv=0\underbrace{(A - \lambda I)}_M\bold{v} = 0

 An obvious solution is the vector